 The on-screen keyboard includes a couple extras atop the iPad’s standard display.
 There are virtual keys in place to skip forward and backward one word at a time, a few frequently used punctuation marks, and left and right arrow keys.
 I found those all useful when using the virtual keyboard, though I too frequently tapped the right arrow at the top edge of the keyboard when I was aiming for the Backspace key.

-Obviously, apps like Apple’s own Pages offer far more true word processing than a text editor like iA Writer.
+Apple’s own Pages offer far more true word processing than a text editor like iA Writer.
 But there are some features in iA Writer that offer dramatic improvements over Apple’s offering.
 As you’re editing a document, you can tap on its name in the title bar to rename it.
 (Too many other iOS writing apps force you to leave your document to change its name.)

 iA Writer also sports a clean, well-designed monospace font called Nitti Light, which was designed explicitly for the iPad.
 It looks great.